 Summer Music and Arts Camp

 Summer Music & Arts Camp is a weeklong, unforgettable experience for children.
 During camp, kids will learn various art expressions- including singing, movement, instruments, drama, and crafts in a fun and energetic environment.
-In opening assembly, field trips and sharing at Grace Presbyterian Village, your child(ren) and grandchild(ren) will create lasting memories and learn about the everlasting love of God.
+In opening assembly, field trips and sharing at the Villages of Dallas, your child(ren) and grandchild(ren) will create lasting memories and learn about the everlasting love of God.
 The highlight of the week is the Musical presentation on Sunday afternoon.
 They will learn an entire musical in one week!....drama, staging, singing, and all!
-Click here to Register.
+Click here for more information and click here to register.

 This is a special fall overnight at Camp Gilmont for the 5th and 6th Graders of FPC Dallas and the Stewpot Saturday School.
 Activities include outdoor education, challenge course, zipline, pioneer activities, cookout, star gazing, and worship.